mozilla/Overscripted-Data-Analysis-Challenge/README.md

 ### New Contributor Tips

-- Your core focus should be an analysis / contribution riffing off one of the research-question issues.
-Having said that any open-source project, even the non-traditional ones, need constant improvements from lots of fresh eyes.
-A valid and much appreciated contribution is to write any of your learnings, be it by reading research papers or through your interaction with the community on gitter and submitting a Pull Request (PR) to the repository.
+-  Make contributions with respect to any of your learnings, be it by reading related research papers or through your interaction with the community on gitter and submitting a Pull Request (PR) to the repository.
 You can submit the PR to the README on the main page or the analysis folder README.

 - This is not a one issue per person repo.
 All the questions are very open ended and different people may find very different and complementary things when looking at a question.

-- For datasets : Dataset is not to be fit into memory it will always be working with spark or dask to process an analysis out-of-core.
+- The dataset is very large.
+Even the subsets of the dataset are unlikely to fit into memory.
+Working with this dataset will typically require using Dask (http://dask.pydata.org/), Spark (http://spark.apache.org/) or similar tools to enable parallelized / out-of-core / distributed processing.

 - Use a reaction emoji to acknowledge a comment rather than writing a comment like "sure" - helps to keep things clean - but the contributor can still let folks know that they saw a comment.